EU Green Claims Directive: Latest Guide

 What does the Green Claims Directive cover?

+The Green Claims Directive applies to all companies operating in the EU.
 The directive focuses on explicit environmental claims made by traders about products, processes or the trader itself.
 Traders in this case are any individual or business involved in commercial activities.

-This scope includes:
+This scope also includes:

 • Small and medium sized enterprises: who should receive help from their national government to adhere to the requirements.